dariusatmar/thread-forge-hackathon/outage-dashboard-nextjs/README.md

 - Original Flask implementation team
 - Next.js team for the amazing framework
 - Leaflet community for mapping tools
-- Three.js and React Three Fiber teams
 - All open-source contributors

 ---

-**Built with ❤️ using Next.js 14, React, TypeScript, Leaflet, Three.js, and Tailwind CSS**
+**Built with ❤️ using Next.js 14, React, TypeScript, Leaflet, and Tailwind CSS**

 **Version:** 2.0.0
 **Last Updated:** 2025-11-18